diaanpr8em/boiler/README.md

-# Nuxt 3 Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+# Boiler - Boilerplate implementation of ready to deploy sites and services

 ## Setup